Isaac-ej/Portfolio_Website/README.md

 ### Usage

-opening the project by launching the Live Server plugging in visual studio code or any other means that you know.
+opening the project by launching the Live Server plugin in visual studio code or any other means that you know.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>